WICG/view-transitions/explainer.md

 [Here](https://jsbin.com/bisoleziyi/edit?html,output) is a polyfill example of a single image mode transition built using the existing element() support in Firefox.

+Note that we are not currently planning on exposing the stand-alone method of capturing the elements, as would be possible with an `element()` function.
+Instead, the capturing and displaying the contents via the pseudo elements is an internal detail.

 # Security/Privacy Considerations